salmamattar2/udacity-capstone/Readme.md

 https://docs.aws.amazon.com/codedeploy/latest/userguide/applications-create-blue-green.html

 The flow works as follows:
-1- Start with already deployed containers (Deployment) and service.
+1- Start with already deployed containers (Deployment) and service.<br />
-2- Deploy new deployment
+2- Deploy new deployment<br />
-3- Issue a health check
+3- Issue a health check<br />
-4- If health check passes, update load balancer and remove old deployment 5- If health check fails, stop and send Slack alert
+4- If health check passes, update load balancer and remove old deployment<br />
+5- If health check fails, stop and send Slack alert

 Please find attached in the screenshots folder an image for the blue-green deployment.